 Documenting your Research with Census Events

-GEDitCOM II is a very flexible genealogy application, which means you have many options for how to document your research with sources such as census records.
+GEDitCOM II and GEDitCOM are very flexible genealogy applicationsGEDitCOM II is a very flexible genealogy application, which means you have many options for documenting your research with sources such as census records.
 With all this freedom, however, your data can become disorganized if you do not choose a consistent method for various tasks.
-No one method is wrong, but this tutorial gives a very robust method for adding census detail to your files.
-The goal is to have lots of information (scanned image, text transcription, and source information) and to have that information readily available wherever it makes sense.
+No one method is wrong.
+This tutorial gives an example robust method for adding census detail to your files.
+The goal is to have lots of information (scanned images, text transcription, and source information) and to have that information readily available wherever it makes sense.

 The Plan

 Finding a census record means you probably have obtained a scanned image of a census page.
 These images are available on many web sites (such as familysearch.org, Canadian public archives, ancestry.com, or findmypast.co).
-Once you have an image, you create one to three new records in your GEDitCOM II genealogy file:
+Once you have an image, you create one to three new records in your genealogy file:

 1. Create a multimedia object with the scanned census page